There are lots of O scale trains posts on the blog – but Tom’s really does stand out:

 Another short video of a chap welding inside Woodland Scenics Tucker Brothers machine shop which is also on my layout.

 Wow!
-A huge thanks to Tom for his wonderful pics and narrative.
+A huge thanks to Tom for his wonderful pics and narrative on his O scale trains.
 I’m green with envy.
+Have a look at the comments below.

 Big thanks to Brian too.